Aneurin Barnard: Screen

-Barnard starred in HTV Wales series Jacob's Ladder as a 16-year-old.
+Barnard starred in the HTV Wales series Jacob's Ladder as a 16-year-old.
 He has appeared in guest roles in TV series Doctors, Casualty, Shameless, and Y Pris.
 He has also appeared in the short TV films The Big Day, Night on the Tiles and the BAFTA Cymru-winning Owl Creek Bridge.

 In 2011 Barnard starred in Hunky Dory, co-starring with Minnie Driver.
 Barnard played the role of Davey and in the film sang songs from the era such as David Bowie's "Life on Mars" and The Who's "Love Reign O'er Me".

-In January 2012 Barnard starred as photographer David Bailey in the television film We'll Take Manhattan.
-He also appeared in the 2012 horror movie Elfie Hopkins.
+In January 2012, Barnard starred as photographer David Bailey in the television film We'll Take Manhattan.
+He also appeared in the 2012 horror film Elfie Hopkins.
 Barnard then appeared in the lead role in Vertigo Films's Guinea Pigs, a micro-budget horror film about volunteers fighting for their lives after a drug trial goes wrong.
 Later in 2012 he starred in the horror-thriller film Citadel.

-In 2012, Barnard filmed the fantasy adventure movie The Adventurer: The Curse of the Midas Box throughout the South West of England, playing the title role of Mariah Mundi alongside Michael Sheen.
-The movie was released in 2014.
+In 2012 Barnard filmed the fantasy adventure film The Adventurer: The Curse of the Midas Box throughout the South West of England, playing the title role of Mariah Mundi alongside Michael Sheen.
+The film was released in 2014.
 Barnard also featured in Trap for Cinderella (2013), and as Claude in Francesca Gregorini's drama thriller, The Truth About Emanuel.
-In 2013, Barnard portrayed King Richard III of England in the television series The White Queen on BBC One.
+In 2013 Barnard portrayed King Richard III of England in the television series The White Queen on BBC One.
 He also appeared as John Trenchard in a two-part Sky TV adaptation of Moonfleet.